Official aftermovie for YE “I ship entreprenEUrship”

 Hajrulla Hajrullai from the South East European University (SEEU) had a productive session describing the Business and Innovation Center at the University & the possibilities that they offer to their students.

-Ivan, Nikola & Mende from B-Watch were here to tell their stories from the business sector by sharing their personal & professional experience.
+Ivan Bogoevski, Nikola Cvetkovski & Mende Mocanoski from B-Watch were here to tell their stories from the business sector by sharing their personal & professional experience.

-All of our guests gave the participants first-hand advice & information, which motivated them to pursue their dreams.
+All of our guests gave the participants first-hand advice & information, which motivated them to pursue their dreams, after which they were presented with certificates of appreciation from Aleksandar Karatosho, the president of Youth Empowerment Association.

 Day 2 of the YE “I ship entreprenEUrship”